Probably one of the most important documents in recreational and technical diving has been revised.

 The shift to a 'living form' with more frequent updating is particularly important to ensure that the documentation reflects current perspectives.
 Dr Neal Pollock

 The medical declaration form and the notes for physicians are both 'living documents'.
 This means that in the future they will be updated as necessary.
 The medical declaration form has been translated into 26 languages and the notes for physicians is available in seven languages.

 Dr Neal Pollock confirmed that "the process to update such an entrenched tool was challenging, but important.
 There were a number of elements that sorely needed revision, and many more that benefitted from the effort.
 The shift to a 'living form' with more frequent updating is particularly important to ensure that the documentation reflects current perspectives."

 The UHMS is kindly hosting these important documents.
 It means that dive professionals know that the most up to date version of these forms will always be found on the UHMS website.

-To access these forms, simply follow the links found in 'Sources and Resources' box below.
+To access these forms, simply follow the 'References and further reading' link below.